 CHAPTER 1 - Introduction 2

-CHAPTER 2 - Changes to Address MCE Expansion to the City of San Pablo 4
+CHAPTER 2 - Changes to Address MCE Expansion to the City of Hercules;

 Aggregation Process

 Program Phase-In

-Sales Forecast 6
+Sales Forecast 9

-Financial Plan 9
+Financial Plan 13

-Expansion Addendum Appendices 10
+Expansion Addendum Appendices 14

-CHAPTER 1 - Introduction
+CHAPTER 1 - INTRODUCTION

-The purpose of this document is to make certain revisions to the Marin Clean Energy Implementation Plan and Statement of Intent in order to address the expansion of Marin Clean Energy to the City of San Pablo.
-Marin Clean Energy ("MCE"), a public agency, was formed in December 2008 for the purposes of implementing a community choice aggregation ("CCA") program and other energy-related programs targeting significant greenhouse gas emissions ("GHG") reductions.
+The purpose of this document is to make certain revisions to the Marin Clean Energy Implementation Plan and Statement of Intent in order to address the expansion of Marin Clean Energy ("MCE") to the City of Hercules.
+MCE is a public agency that was formed in December 2008 for purposes of implementing a community choice aggregation ("CCA") program and other energy-related programs targeting significant greenhouse gas emissions ("GHG") reductions.
 At that time, the Member Agencies of MCE included eight of the twelve municipalities located within the geographic boundaries of Marin County: the cities/towns of Belvedere, Fairfax, Mill Valley, San Anselmo, San Rafael, Sausalito and Tiburon and the County of Marin (together the "Members" or "Member Agencies").
 In anticipation of CCA program implementation and in compliance with state law, MCE submitted the Marin Energy Authority Community Choice Aggregation Implementation Plan and Statement of Intent ("Implementation Plan") to the California Public Utilities Commission ("CPUC" or "Commission") on December 9, 2009.
-Consistent with its expressed intent, MCE successfully launched its CCA program, Marin Clean Energy ("MCE" or "Program"), on May 7, 2010 and has been successfully serving customers since that time.
+Consistent with its expressed intent, MCE successfully launched the Marin Clean Energy CCA program ("MCE" or "Program") on May 7, 2010 and has been serving customers since that time.

-During the second half of 2011, four additional municipalities within Marin County, the cities of Novato and Larkspur and the towns of Ross and Corte Madera, joined MCE, and a revised Implementation Plan reflecting updates related to said expansion was filed with the CPUC on December 3, 2011.
+During the second half of 2011, four additional municipalities within Marin County, the cities of Novato and Larkspur and the towns of Ross and Corte Madera, joined MCE, and a revised Implementation Plan reflecting updates related to this expansion was filed with the CPUC on December 3, 2011.